eastgenomics/automated-archiving/README.md

 The script generates a pickle file at location specified at `AUTOMATED_ARCHIVE_PICKLE_PATH`.
 This acts as the memory of the script to remember to-be-archived projects and files + all archived.

 ## Script Workflow
-When the script is executed, it checks if there's any 'to-be-archived' in its memory (to_be_archived, staging52).
+When the script is executed, it checks if there's any files in its memory (to_be_archived, staging52).
 ```
 archive_pickle = read_or_new_pickle(ARCHIVE_PICKLE_PATH)
 to_be_archived = archive_pickle['to_be_archived']